 Unfortunately, many schools lack these essential social resources, leaving experienced educators feeling deeply discouraged, disrespected and disconnected from their students.

-Leading Together is a program designed to address these needs by focusing on building relational trust within the adult community of schools, and working with principals and teacher leaders.
-The Leading Together curriculum approaches building relational trust through social emotional learning techniques and mindful listening to prepare program participants to collaboratively lead their school communities into greater relational trust for the benefit of all students and adults in the school community.
+The Leading Together curriculum approaches building relational trust through social emotional learning techniques and mindful listening to prepare program participants to collaboratively lead their communities into greater relational trust for the benefit of all within and served by their organization.

 “Leading Together has all the critical features needed to become a model for school change: effective school leadership, positive adult relationships in schools, and relational trust”